Nevada State Parks COVID-19 Frequently Asked Questions

 Nevada State Parks is actively following the Governor’s direction as well as CDC guidelines regarding public safety during outdoor recreation activities.
-We are working to keep our parks open, while protecting the health and safety of our visitors and staff and ask that visitors practice “responsible recreation” while visiting a state park.
+Our goal is to keep our parks open and safe, while protecting the health and safety of our visitors and staff and ask that visitors practice “responsible recreation” while visiting a state park.

 What are the best ways to practice “responsible recreation” while exploring State Parks?

 - Separate yourself and honor the social distance of others.